setlog/k8s-loadbalancing-lan/README.md

 ## DNS record

-Since the website has a static IP address, it is possible to create an A-record on the DNS server, let say `nginx.your-domain.lan -> 192.168.1.100`, and access the website in web browser under `http://nginx.your-domain.lan`.
+Since the website has a static ip address, it's possible to create an CNAME in your DNS, for example `nginx.your-domain.lan -> 192.168.1.100`, and visit the website at `http://nginx.your-domain.lan`.

 That is what you wanted, didn't you?